andrew/ultimate-awesome/README.md

 - [indicnlp_catalog](https://github.com/AI4Bharat/indicnlp_catalog) - A collaborative catalog of NLP resources for Indic languages.
 - [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
 Welcome to PR.:smile:.
 - [awesome-data-leadership](https://github.com/ronikobrosly/awesome-data-leadership) - A curated list of awesome posts, videos, and articles on leading a data team (small and large).
+- [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of an awesome programming languages that you might be interested in.
 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [awesome-ios](https://github.com/kechengsou/awesome-ios) - 每位 iOS 从业者都值得收藏的资源列表，涵盖教程、框架、工具、网站、资讯等 4600+ 个资源，是目前市面上最全的 iOS 资源聚合文档。.
 - [awesome-background-subtraction](https://github.com/murari023/awesome-background-subtraction) - A curated list of background subtraction related papers and resources.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 - [awesome-cybersecurity-internships](https://github.com/paralax/awesome-cybersecurity-internships) - A list of cybersecurity internships.
+- [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS) - 📑 A list of awesome learning-based multi-view stereo papers.
 - [awesome-url-shortener](https://github.com/738/awesome-url-shortener) - 🔗 A curated list of awesome url shortener.
-- [awesome-esp-rust](https://github.com/esp-rs/awesome-esp-rust) - Curated list of resources for ESP32 development in the Rust programming language.
+- [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
-- [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS) - 📑 A list of awesome learning-based multi-view stereo papers.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
 - [awesome-text-generation](https://github.com/ChenChengKuan/awesome-text-generation) - A curated list of recent models of text generation and application.
-- [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of an awesome programming languages that you might be interested in.
+- [awesome-freelance-fr](https://github.com/etnbrd/awesome-freelance-fr) - :sunglasses: Curated list of awesome tools to build your freelance career (in france).
 - [awesome-ml-privacy-attacks](https://github.com/stratosphereips/awesome-ml-privacy-attacks) - An awesome list of papers on privacy attacks against machine learning.
-- [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
 - [open-source-games](https://github.com/bobeff/open-source-games) - A list of open source games.
-- [awesome-freelance-fr](https://github.com/etnbrd/awesome-freelance-fr) - :sunglasses: Curated list of awesome tools to build your freelance career (in france).
 - [awesome-dotnet-security](https://github.com/guardrailsio/awesome-dotnet-security) - Awesome .NET Security Resources.
 - [awesome-windows-red-team](https://github.com/marcosvalle/awesome-windows-red-team) -  A curated list of awesome Windows frameworks, libraries, software and resources for Red Teams.
 - [awesome-bangla](https://github.com/banglakit/awesome-bangla) - A collection of tools, datasets and resources on Bangla computing.